-- a) Modify the Simpletron simulator program you wrote in Exercise 7.37 to take its input from a file specified by the user (see Chapter 15).
+- a) Modify the Simpletron simulator program you wrote in Exercise 8.19 to take its input from a file specified by the user (see Chapter 17).
 The simulator should output its results to a disk file in the same format as the screen output.
 Convert the simulator to be an object-oriented program.
 In particular, make each part of the hardware an object.
 Arrange the instruction types into a class hierarchy using inheritance.
-Then execute the program polymorphically simply by telling each instruction to execute itself with an executeInstruction message. - b) Modify the infix-to-postfix evaluation algorithm of Exercise 21.12 to process multidigit integer operands and single-letter variable-name operands.
-[Hint: Class StringToken-izer can be used to locate each constant and variable in an expression, and constants can be converted from strings to integers by using Integer class method parseInt.]
-[Note: The data representation of the postfix expression must be altered to support variable names and integer constants.] - c) Modify the postfix evaluation algorithm to process multidigit integer operands and variable-name operands.
-Also, the algorithm should now implement the "hook" discussed earlier so that SML instructions are produced rather than directly evaluating the expression.
-[Hint: Class StringTokenizer can be used to locate each constant and variable in an expression, and constants can be converted from strings to integers by using Integer class method parseInt.]
-[Note: The data representation of the postfix expression must be altered to support variable names and integer constants.]

-d) Build the compiler.
-Incorporate parts b) and c) for evaluating expressions in let statements.
-Your program should contain a method that performs the first pass of the compiler and a method that performs the second pass of the compiler.
-Both methods can call other methods to accomplish their tasks.
+Then execute the program polymorphically by telling each instruction to execute itself with an executeInstruction message. - b) Modify the infix-to-postfix conversion algorithm of Exercise 20.12 to process multidigit integer operands and single-letter variable name operands.
+[Hint: C++ Standard Library function strtok can be used to locate each constant and variable in an expression, and constants can be converted from strings to integers using standard library function atoi (<csdtlib>).]
+[Note: The data representation of the postfix expression must be altered to support variable names and integer constants.] - c) Modify the postfix evaluation algorithm to process multidigit integer operands and variable name operands.
+Also, the algorithm should now implement the "hook" discussed previously so that SML instructions are produced rather than directly evaluating the expression.
+[Hint: Standard library function strtok can be used to locate each constant and variable in an expression, and constants can be converted from strings to integers using standard library function atoi.]
+[Note: The data representation of the postfix expression must be altered to support variable names and integer constants.] - d) Build the compiler.
+Incorporate parts (b) and (c) for evaluating expressions in let statements.
+Your program should contain a function that performs the first pass of the compiler and a function that performs the second pass of the compiler.
+Both functions can call other functions to accomplish their tasks.
 Make your compiler as object oriented as possible.

-21.33 (Optimizing the Simple Compiler) When a program is compiled and converted into SML, a set of instructions is generated.
+19.32 (Optimizing the Simple Compiler) When a program is compiled and converted into SML, a set of instructions is generated.
 Certain combinations of instructions often repeat themselves, usually in triplets called productions.
-A production normally consists of three instructions, such as load, add and store.
-For example, Fig. 21.29 illustrates five of the SML instructions that were produced in the compilation of the program in Fig. 21.27.
+A production normally consists of three instructions such as load, add and store.
+For example, Fig. 19.33 illustrates five of the SML instructions that were produced in the compilation of the program in Fig. 19.31.
 The first three instructions are the production that adds 1 to y.
-Note that instructions 06 and 07 store the accumulator value in temporary location 96, then load the value back into the accumulator so instruction 08 can store the value in location 98.
+Note that instructions 06 and 07 store the accumulator value in temporary location 98.
 Often a production is followed by a load instruction for the same location that was just stored.
 This code can be optimized by eliminating the store instruction and the subsequent load instruction that operate on the same memory location, thus enabling the Simpletron to execute the program faster.
-Figure 21.30 illustrates the optimized SML for the program of Fig. 21.27.
-Note that there are four fewer instructions in the optimized code-a memory-space savings of 25%.
+Figure 19.34 illustrates the optimized SML for the program of Fig. 19.31.
+Note that there are four fewer instructions in the optimized code-a memory-space savings of 25 percent.